beuthbot/beuthbot/README.md

 ## Installation

-Thie repository uses submodules, and will not run unless you clone recursively.
+This repository uses submodules, and will not run unless you clone recursively.

 ```shell script